innadav/article-chat-system/README.md

 Content-Type: application/json

 {
-  "query": "Summarize the main topics from the articles about AI" }
+  "query": "What are the main topics in the articles about AI?"
+}
 ```